AirshipCMS/Docs/02-Quickstart-Guide.md

 That's the basic Airship Developer Workflow!
 From here you might want to learn more about [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates), or explore the [Airship CMS Admin Portal](/documentation/view/introduction-to-airship-cms).

 If you are finally ready to remove all the placeholder content on your files & replace them with your own project content and markup, then review the [Schema & Data Model](/documentation/view/schema-and-data-model) to turn your project idea into an actual project.

+## Some Notes

+#### What do `airship launch` and `airship land` do?
+`airship launch` uploads all **local templates and files** and **replaces the server copies**.

+`airship land` downloads all **server templates and files** and **replaces your local copies**.

+`airship land` and `airship launch` are meant to be publishing and syncing tools only.
+They do not replace the purpose of a source code management tool.
+Typically, you only need to land a project once.
+After that, you will usually just be launching new changes.

+#### Keep Structure separate from Content
+If you are using Airship's CMS capabilities, all your content should be hosted and managed through the Airship CMS Admin Portal.
+Anything that is structural or permanently static should be located in the layout and template files for your project.

+#### Launch Debug
+If you launched your project and you don't see your changes on the live site, try doing a hard-refresh on the browser for the live site.
+If that doesn't work, try clearing your browser cache.
+Your local cache may be very sticky.
+If _that_ doesn't work either, and it has been more than 5 minutes since you have launched your site there might be some other issue.
+See the docs.